fedeghe/unicodeist/README.md

 ### Bulk actions
 <img align="right" width="250"  src="src/img/ss7.png?raw=true">

 When more than one symbol is added, then you will see a checkbox (for both expanded and collapsed ones).
-Then when more than one symbol is selected an additional dpeed dial menu will appear allowing to:
+Then when more than one symbol is selected an additional speed dial menu will appear allowing to:

-1) thrash the selected symbols
+1) trash the selected symbols
-2) equally space them holizontally (min.
-3 symbols are needed in the selection)
+2) equally space them horizontally (when min.
+3 symbols selection)
 3) equally space them vertically (min.
 3 symbols also here)
 4) align the vertically
 5) align the horizontally